Scanners (collection): Legacy

+A grey chiffon minidress with silver sequins from Scanners, Look 55 from the runway, has been popular with celebrities, especially for red carpet wear.
+Rapper Eve wore it to the 2003 CFDA Fashion Awards in New York City.
+Actress Sienna Miller wore it to the December 2003 premiere of Cold Mountain.
+Model Naomi Campbell wore it to a November 2004 party in London honouring McQueen, and model Lily Donaldson wore it to the 2006 Met Gala, the theme of which was AngloMania.
+Actress Julia Schlaepfer wore it to the British Academy of Film and Television Arts Tea Party in 2024.

 McQueen explored complex black and white prints again in The Horn of Plenty (Fall/Winter 2009).

 Look 33 was photographed for Vogue by Thomas Schenk.
 In 2014, Harper's Bazaar named Scanners one of McQueen's most memorable shows, citing the wind tunnel performances.
 Vogue interviewed several McQueen models for their February 2020 issue.
 Fohlin recalled her appearances in Scanners positively, saying that McQueen's "shows were always something more than a regular runway; as a model you had more space to perform."

 Two items from Scanners appeared in the retrospective exhibit Alexander McQueen: Savage Beauty: Look 3, a dress covered with metal sequins, and Look 21, a jute dress heavily embroidered with flowers.
 An essay book released for the 2015 revival of the exhibition includes sketches from Scanners.
+A cropped kimono-inspired jacket from Scanners appeared in the 2019 exhibition Kimono: Kyoto to Catwalk.

 The 2022 exhibition Lee Alexander McQueen: Mind, Mythos, Muse featured several items from Scanners, primarily from the retail collection, as well as Look 24, a checked suit.
 The checked suit was juxtaposed with a suit by 20th-century costume designer Gilbert Adrian, demonstrating their mutual mastery of advanced tailoring techniques.

 For her Mayhem Ball concert tour, Lady Gaga incorporated a look that echoed the finale of Scanners, with a long white dress that billowed down the stage during her performance of "Paparazzi".
 Livia Caligor of W magazine wrote that while "McQueen’s image symbolized psychic collapse and defiant stillness; Gaga’s echo of it becomes a metaphor for her own fight for survival under the public eye."